RWS/studio-api-docs/apiconcepts/filetypesupport/extracting_comments.md

     return commentProperties;
 }
 ```
-***

-In Var:ProductName the comments will be visible in the **Comments** windows.
-Double-clicking a comment here will lead you directly to the corresponding paragraph unit / segment pair in the editor.
+In Var:ProductName, comments appear in the **Comments** window.
+Double-click a comment to navigate directly to the corresponding paragraph unit or segment pair in the editor.

 ![ParagraphComments](images/ParagraphComments.jpg)

->[!NOTE]
->
+> [!NOTE]
 > This content may be out-of-date.
 To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.